mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

 }
 {% endhighlight %}

-The last thing we need to change is the `render` function of the  `Result.js` component.
-Replace the `render` function with the following:
+The last thing we need to change it the `Result.js` component.
+Add the `CSSTransitionGroup` import after the other imports and replace the `render` function with the following:

 {% highlight jsx linenos %}
 return (